michardy/Maze/maps/legal.md

-One or more textures on this map have been created with images from Textures.com.
+One or more textures on these maps have been created with images from Textures.com.
 These images may not be redistributed by default.
 Please visit www.textures.com for more information.